gilbsgilbs/babel-plugin-i18next-extract/README.md

 ## Usage

-If you already use [Babel](https://babeljs.io), chances are you already have an babel configuration (e.g. a `.babelrc` file).
+If you already use [Babel](https://babeljs.io), chances are you already have a babel configuration (e.g. a `.babelrc` file).
 Just declare the plugin and you're good to go:

 ```javascript